abhishekchandran/dailyjs/_posts/2013-03-21-node-roundup.md

 <div class="intro">
 You can send in your Node projects for review through our <a href="/contact.html">contact form</a>.
 </div>

+###Node 0.10.1

+[Node 0.10.1](http://blog.nodejs.org/2013/03/21/node-v0-10-1-stable/) has been released, hot on the heels of 0.10.0.
+This version improves the performance of the non-streaming `crypto` APIs, fixes some `tls` and `net` module issues, and makes missing callbacks in _streams2_ show a warning rather than raising an exception.

 ###Express Group Handlers